 Such new interaction models can help ‘importing’ banks rapidly scale their offerings, build customer loyalty, grow new revenue streams and create a single anchor point for a platform-based ecosystem.

 Will traditional banks withstand the pressure of new market entrants and challenger banks?
 Can they reinvent themselves and become modern-day Dutch traders?
 While each side of this trade paradigm can offer significant opportunities to European banks, it must be emphasized that the largest value creation lies for banks in leveraging both the export and import flows and mastering this bilateral trade.
 Revisiting the Dutch traders, this could mean banks ‘exporting’ capabilities where they have a competitive advantage and enhance their reach, and ‘importing’ new value propositions from others to scale their offerings, thereby enabling an ‘open’ market.

 Such effectively designed ecosystems can create value for all partners involved, including the bank, third parties and customers and akin to the Dutch Golden Age can propel a paradigm shift in banking.
 It is not an easy task.
 Banks will have to navigate through challenger banks and digital giants, like Alibaba, Amazon, Apple, Google, or Samsung, and a complex world of bilateral exports and imports.
 Steer towards Open Banking opportunities rather than approaching it as threats.
 Thrive and strengthen your customer franchises and brand by maintaining a defined culture, and growing business through open collaboration with the world beyond financial services.

 More information needed?
-Satisfy your appetite by reading our latest thinking: The Brave New World of Open Banking.
+Stay ahead of the curve by reading our latest thinking: The Brave New World of Open Banking.